pshs-mc-reboot/khub/first-quarter/introduction-to-programming/README.md

 - A variable can be reassigned a different value using the same operator.
 - A variable can have only one data type at a time, but it can change its data type by assigning a value of a different type (at least, in dynamic programming languages).
 - A data type defines what kind of operations can be applied to a variable, such as arithmetic, comparison, concatenation, indexing, slicing, etc.

+### Types of programming languages (continued)

+As a continuation of the previous section, we will now discuss the different types of programming languages with regards to how it lets the programmer declare variables and data types.

+#### Statically-typed languages

+Statically-typed languages are languages that require the programmer to declare the type of a variable before it can be used.
+The compiler or interpreter will then check if the variable is assigned a value of the correct type, and will raise an error if it is not.
+Some examples of statically-typed languages are C, C++, Java, and Rust.

+The main advantages of statically-typed languages are:

+- They tend to have fewer runtime errors, as they are detected at compile time.
+- They tend to have better performance, as they are optimized for their target platforms.
+- They tend to have better tooling, as they have more information about the program at compile time.

+The main disadvantages of statically-typed languages are:

+- They require more time and effort to write and debug, as they have to be recompiled every time a change is made to the source code.
+- They are less flexible than dynamically-typed languages, as they do not allow the programmer to change the type of a variable at runtime.
+- They tend to have a steeper learning curve and more complex syntax than dynamically-typed languages.
+- They tend to have more verbose syntax than dynamically-typed languages.

+#### Dynamically-typed languages

+Dynamically-typed languages are languages that do not require the programmer to declare the type of a variable before it can be used.
+Some examples of dynamically-typed languages are Python, Ruby, JavaScript, and PHP.

+The main advantages of dynamically-typed languages are:

+- They are easier and faster to write and debug, as they do not require compilation and can be modified on the fly.
+- They are more flexible than statically-typed languages, as they allow the programmer to change the type of a variable at runtime.
+- They tend to have a simpler and more expressive syntax than statically-typed languages.

+The main disadvantages of dynamically-typed languages are:

+- They tend to have more runtime errors, as they are not detected until the code is executed.
+- They tend to run slower and less efficiently than statically-typed languages, as they have to check the type of a variable at runtime.
+- They offer less control over low-level details such as memory management and hardware access.

 ### Basic data types